You will have to demonstrate your knowledge of law, and the value you can bring to their legal practice.

-What is more, considering the number of graduates from law school, you have to count with a tough competition in your interview.
-It is not uncommon to see ten, or even twenty law graduates applying for one job opening in the company.
+What is more, considering the number of graduates from law schools, you have to count with a tough competition in your interview.
+It is not uncommon to see ten, or even twenty law graduates applying for a single job opening in a company.

 Questions differ from one legal field to another

-We will rather try to give you some suggestions on how to prepare effectively for the meeting with the employers, and show you some questions that are not related to particular legal field or terminology, and you will deal with them in any interview at a law firm.
+Instead of trying to fight the windmills, we will give you some suggestions on how to prepare effectively for the meeting with the employers, and show you some questions that are not related to particular legal field or terminology, and you will deal with them in any interview at a law firm.
 Let’s start with preparation tips.

 Great preparation for a law firm interview